The Most Charming Small Towns in England for Castles, Coastlines, and Culture

 Where to stay

-Pay a visit to Ludlow Brewing Co. to try a traditional English ale, and stay overnight at the Feathers, a 17th-century, 42-room hotel with the most ornate timber frontage in town and original features inside, including intricate plasterwork and dramatic timber-vaulted ceilings.
+Pay a visit to Ludlow Brewing Co. to try a traditional English ale, and stay overnight at the Feathers, a 17th-century, 42-room hotel with the most ornate timber frontage in town and original architectural elements inside, including intricate plasterwork and dramatic timber-vaulted ceilings.

-Adult tickets to Whitby Abbey are around $12.
+Adult tickets to Whitby Abbey are about $12.

 Courtesy of English Heritage

 There’s no missing the 13th-century Whitby Abbey on a visit to this Yorkshire seaside town.
-Whether you take a boat trip from Whitby Harbour along the precipitous cliffs, where the abbey perches high above the town, or you wander through its tangle of cobbled streets, which connect to the stone staircase that leads up to it, you’ll find yourself drawn to the vast ruin that inspired parts of Bram Stoker’s Dracula.
-If spooky is your thing, come in late April for the Whitby Goth Weekend, when hundreds of eyeliner-adorned alternatives swarm the town in their black lace and big, heavy boots.
+Whether you take a boat trip from Whitby Harbour along the base of the precipitous cliffs, where the abbey perches high above the town, or you wander through the tangle of cobbled streets that connect to the stone staircase that leads up to it, you’ll find yourself drawn to the vast ruin that inspired parts of Bram Stoker’s Dracula.
+If spooky is your thing, come in late April for the Whitby Goth Weekend, when hundreds of eyeliner-adorned visitors swarm the town in black lace and big, heavy boots.

 Where to stay